gregruthenbeck/cavapa_docs/README.md

 | Cavapa | `C#` | The main CAVAPA application |
 | CavapaInstaller | `C#` | The setup (.msi) application |

-All of the projects can be opened from the Visual Studio Solution file `Cavapa.sln`.
+All of the projects can be opened from the Visual Studio Solution file `Cavapa.sln`. -->

 ## Video Pre-Processing

-In this early release version of CAVAPA, video must be pre-conditioned using FFmpeg before processing with CAVAPA.
-Later versions of CAVAPA will process video directly.
+It may be necessary to pre-process video in order to garauntee the best-possible output from CAVAPA.

 ### Interlaced Video